thingsboard/thingsboard.github.io/docs/pe/user-guide/notifications.md

 notification-center-recipients-1:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-2-pe.png
         title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
 A new window will pop up.
-Here, type in the name of the notification recipient(s) you&#39;d like to add.
+Here, type in the name of the notification recipient(s).
 Next, select the "Platform users" type.
 In the "User Filter" list, select who you want to send notifications to.
 Than, click "Add".'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-3-pe.png
         title: 'The new recipient is added.
 Now you can use it to send a new notification or create a new notification rule.'